marcinjahn/technology-notebook/src/docs/computers/security/basic-terms.md

 ## Attacks

-There are two way to break cryptography system:
+There are two ways to break cryptography system:

 - brute force - protection against it is to have so many password possibilities that it'd be infeasible to try to break it.
 Another way is to limit amount of